Living with Chronic Pain

 I discovered that resisting pain creates more suffering.
 Resistance includes thoughts such as, "This shouldn't be happening to me."
-I began to be more aware of my thoughts, emotions and sensations in my body.
+I became aware of my thoughts, emotions and bodily sensations.
 I never noticed before how tense I was!
 No wonder I always felt tired and achy all over.
 It takes an incredible amount of energy to live in resistance.

 When we stop resisting what is, it still exists.
 But it's no longer magnified by the worrying and projecting mind.
 Eckhart Tolle says, "Suffering is necessary until you realize it is not necessary."

 Holosync was especially helpful because it raised my threshold for what I could tolerate.
 Trauma of any sort can leave you with a low threshold.
-By balancing the brainwaves and neurotransmitters, Holosync improves the brain's ability to cope with all sorts of things, including chronic pain.
+By balancing the brainwaves, Holosync improves the brain's ability to cope with all sorts of things, including chronic pain.
 It also increases awareness and the ability to focus your mind.

-These days, most people can't tell that I'm in pain, and it's rarely a serious problem for me.
+These days, most people can't tell that I'm in pain, and it's much less than it used to be.
 I don't let it stop me from doing what I love (like coaching).
 I only notice the pain when it is unusually intense.
-Then I ask myself if there's something I need to do to lessen the pain.
+Then I ask myself if there's something I need to do about it.
 Did I forget to take my MSM?
 Do I need to lay down and rest for a while?
-If there's nothing I need to do, then I focus on something else.
+If there's nothing I need to do, then I focus on something I enjoy.

 Compassion and Chronic Pain